Program Manager

 Bastian was a National Science Foundation graduate research fellow, a Fulbright U.S. student fellow to the Netherlands, and served on DARPA’s Information Science and Technology Study Group.
 He also served as a distinguished visitor professor at the National Security Agency and a visiting research fellow at the Johns Hopkins University Applied Physics Lab.

-He is an senior member of INFORMS and IEEE, as well as an active member of MORS, ACM, and AAAI.
+He is a senior member of INFORMS and IEEE, as well as an active member of MORS, ACM, and AAAI.
 His work has been included in more than 100 journal articles, conference papers, and books.

 Education

-• PhD, Industrial Engineering and Operations Research, Pennsylvania State University
+- PhD, Industrial Engineering and Operations Research, Pennsylvania State University

-• MEng, Industrial Engineering, Pennsylvania State University
+- MEng, Industrial Engineering, Pennsylvania State University

-• MS, Econometrics and Operations Research, Maastricht University
+- MS, Econometrics and Operations Research, Maastricht University

-• BS, Engineering Management (electrical engineering) with honors, United States Military Academy
+- BS, Engineering Management (electrical engineering) with honors, United States Military Academy